AmineTlili/Reinforcement-Learning-for-Highway-Ramp-Metering/README.md

 This project applies **Deep Q-Learning (DQN)** to optimize traffic light control for highway ramps.
 Built with **SUMO** (Simulation of Urban MObility) and Python, the system adapts in real-time to traffic conditions, minimizing vehicle wait times and maximizing flow efficiency.

-This project applies **Deep Q-Learning (DQN)** to optimize traffic light control for highway ramps.
-Built with **SUMO** (Simulation of Urban MObility) and Python, the system adapts in real-time to traffic conditions, minimizing vehicle wait times and maximizing flow efficiency.

 ---

 ## 🧠 Problem Statement